survivejs/webpack-book/manuscript/styling/01_loading.md

 ![Sass](images/sass.png)

 [Sass](http://sass-lang.com/) is a widely used CSS preprocessor.
 You should use [sass-loader](https://www.npmjs.com/package/sass-loader) with it.
-Remember to install [node-sass](https://www.npmjs.com/package/node-sass) to your project as it’s a peer dependency.
+Remember to install [node-sass](https://www.npmjs.com/package/node-sass) to your project as it's a peer dependency.

-Webpack doesn’t take much configuration:
+Webpack doesn't take much configuration:

 ```javascript
 {